MicrosoftDocs/defender-docs/articles/defender-for-cloud/remediate-security-baseline.md

 ## Remediate recommendations

-To ensure your servers are protected and secure, you should remediate all security baselines recommendations.
+To ensure your servers are protected and secure, remediate all security baselines recommendations.

 1. Sign in to the [Azure portal](https://portal.azure.com/).